centreon/centreon-archived/doc/en/configuration_guide/imp/index.rst

 install the plugin needed.

 .. note::
-    Install plugins on each poller required.
+    Install plugins on each poller is required.
 Otherwise your supervision will not work.
 Indeed, only the Centreon Plugins of the first 11 Plugin Packs have been installed by default on your Centreon servers.
 It is essential to follow the deployment procedure of each Plugin Pack by clicking on the